nazmul-karim170/CNLL/README.md

 $ pip install -r requirements.txt
 ```

-## Data and Log directory set-up
-create `checkpoints` and `data` directories.
-We recommend symbolic links as below.

 ## First, generate the different tasks out of a single dataset
 User can perform task/class incemental learning in this manner.
 We create calss-wise tasks where each task M number of classes to deal with.
 Specify parameters in `config` yaml, `episodes` yaml files.
 Here config contains dataset description and episodes contains task information.